mgmedick/SpeedRunCharts/README.md

 - Use vanilla javascript.
   - Be sure your js is cross browser compatible with latest mainstream browsers (chromium, firefox, safari).
   - No need for backwards compaitibility with old browsers (especially IE 11 and below).
-- Stick to the stack.
+- Put all clientside logic in Vue.js.
+  - I'd like to eventaully switch to Vue Router and have the MVC just be data endpoints (no cshtml pages).

-Stack:
+## Stack:

-Vue.js
+- Vue.js
+- .Net Core MVC 3.1
-C#
+- C#
-MySQL
+- MySQL
-Vanilla JavaScript
+- Vanilla JavaScript